Part 1. Of our Series on Ocean Plastic, What is it & Just how big is the problem?

 By age 17 I was an undergrad in Product Design Engineering, attending daily lectures designed to focus our minds on sustainable design, Bio-Polymers and how to understand our place cultivating product life cycles.
 Fast forward two decades; as a consultancy, I wanted to invite discourse on the subject of Ocean Plastic.
 What is it?
 How did we arrive at today’s problem and what is our role as product designers?
 I feel that right now the industry needs to tackle it head-on, but not the same way as before”.

-“Design development Industry holds a responsibility to be ahead of the curve in understanding why the situation only deteriorated in the past 20 years.
+“Product Development Industry holds a responsibility to be ahead of the curve in understanding why the situation only deteriorated in the past 20 years.
 Being honest with innovation predictions and learning to look at the problem from new perspectives as the boundary of a consumer society blurs.
 This is now a problem of our civilization”.

 By now you’re probably well aware just how large an environmental issue plastic pollution in our oceans is.
 The severity of the issue has even prompted number 10 to urge Commonwealth leaders to join ‘together’ to tackle the ‘scourge’ of discarded plastic.